 liver or kidney disease;

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of duloxetine on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of duloxetine on the baby.

 Store at room temperature away from moisture and heat.